Sammy Jackson: Other roles

 With film roles for "hillbillies" drying up, Jackson began working on-air in radio in 1968 while also acting in a number of motion pictures and doing guest roles in television series.
 Television writer Larry Brody recalled meeting Jackson and writing a television pilot for him.
-In the 1980s, Jackson worked for a radio station in Las Vegas and briefly played country music on KLAC, Los Angeles.
+In 1979 Sammy was also a guest on The Dukes of Hazzard premiere season 12th episode 'Route 7-11' playing a casino tough in the back of a rolling 18-wheeler.
+During the 1980s, Jackson worked for a radio station in Las Vegas and briefly played country music on KLAC, Los Angeles.
 In 1992, he appeared in the pilot film, Casino (not to be confused with the better-known movie, Casino).

 Sammy Jackson died of heart failure at the age of 57 in 1995.